Jason Barry

 Jason Barry (born 14 December 1972) is an Irish actor best known for his portrayal of Tommy Ryan in the 1997 film Titanic.
-He also starred in The Still Life for which he won numerous awards.
+He also starred in The Still Life, for which he won numerous awards.

 Early life

 Jason Barry was born in Artane, Dublin, Ireland.
 He has two brothers, Keith and Glen.

 Career

 Barry is a graduate of The Samuel Beckett Center for performing arts at Trinity College, Dublin.
 His first lead role was in a BBC Film called Screen Two: O Mary This London (1994).

 In 1997, he played Tommy Ryan in the film Titanic.

-Jason had a recurring role as Dano, a member of the Continuity IRA in the 3rd and 4th Seasons of the Irish crime series Love/Hate.
+Jason had a recurring role as Dano, a member of the Continuity IRA in the third and fourth seasons of the Irish crime series Love/Hate.

-In 2014, Jason played the role Edgar Willcox in 'United Passions, a film detailing the history of FIFA.
-Its release is set to coincide with beginning of the 2014 World Cup in Brazil.
+In 2014, Jason played the role of Edgar Willcox in United Passions, a film detailing the history of FIFA.
+Its release was set to coincide with the beginning of the 2014 World Cup in Brazil.